rplk3/nexus-talent-hr/README.md

 - Framework: Vite + TypeScript
 - Tailwind CSS
 - Frontend assets in the `public` & `src` folders
+- Deployed in Vercel

 ### Backend

 - The backend is organized inside the `Backend/` folder
-- API routes and server logic (Node.js / Express assumed from folder structure)
+- API routes and server logic (Node.js / Express )
 - Database connection (configurable via `.env`)
+- Deployed in Railway

 ---